ostafen/clover/README.md

 # Contributing

 CloverDB is still under development.
-Any contribution, in the form of a suggestion, bug report or pull request, is well accepted.
+Any contribution, in the form of a suggestion, bug report or pull request, is well accepted :blush: